elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 That is because the `--connect-ports` command-line option used, attempts to connect the Sushi outputs.
 If after running they are not connected, you need to make these connections yourself, or you will not be able to hear sound.

-If you were to instead run Sushi on the Development Kit Board, you should instead use the following command, this time using the `-r` switch for selecting the RASPA low-latency frontend instad of JACK:
+If you were to instead run Sushi on the Development Kit Board, you should instead use the following command, this time using the `-r` switch for selecting the RASPA low-latency front-end instead of JACK:

 ```bash
 $ sushi -r -c /path/to/your/config.json